Back Pain Mystery Solved… It Was Lyme Disease

 Does Lyme disease back pain respond to treatment?

 Yes.
-Many patients experience significant improvement when underlying Lyme infection is treated with appropriate antibiotics, particularly for neurological involvement.
+Many patients improve when underlying infection is treated.

 I’d appreciate learning more about the connections between gynaecological health issues, bladder prolapse and late stage Lyme disease.
 Given how this disease has destroyed collagen in the skin which is the bodies largest organ; it certainly does not stop there.
 Chronic UTIs compounded by multiple uses of antibiotics to control infections, creates the perfect breeding ground for mold, whether ingested or environmental.
 How can late stage Lyme patients find any balance in treatment?